codelao/PocketTRC20/README.md

 ## Usage
-After running Crypto Scans you can enter any TRC20 transaction hash in the terminal window and you will get the details of this transaction
+After running Crypto Scans you can enter any TRC20 transaction hash in the terminal window and you will get details of this transaction